What Is Peer-to-Peer Fundraising?

-In the nonprofit world, peer-to-peer fundraising, a specific form of crowdfunding, has become increasingly prevalent.
+In the nonprofit world, peer-to-peer fundraising, a specific form of crowdfunding campaigns, has become increasingly prevalent.
 The terms are often thrown around interchangeably, although they’re two different approaches to raising money.

 Rather than banking on instant mass appeal, peer-to-peer fundraising campaigns build momentum by engaging and activating fundraisers, who then reach out to their own networks for support.
 That being said, you can increase your overall chances of success by first appealing to a core group of supporters and evangelists who can start fundraising, create initial momentum, and build social proof for your campaign or cause.

-Fundraisers have high personal buy-in: One of the main components of peer-to-peer is the ability it gives fundraisers to individualize the cause and explain why it matters to them.
-Supporters can connect their own beliefs, values, and identity to your mission, and their personal fundraising pages become a vehicle for them to express their story in their own words.
+Fundraisers have high personal buy-in: One of the main components of peer-to-peer is its ability to give fundraisers an opportunity to individualize the cause and explain why it matters to them.
+Supporters can connect their own beliefs, values, and identity to your mission, and their personal fundraising pages become a vehicle for them to express their stories in their own words.